 Delayed flights can be a beast, especially when they have far-reaching effects.
-As many of you are aware, the American government was shut down for over a month.
-The subsequent long lines, staff shortages, and flight delays have been felt by travelers all across the country.
-Thankfully, the American government has reached an agreement and the government has agreed to re-open which will hopefully lead to air travel getting back to normal in a short period of time.
+As many of you are aware, the American government was shut down for over a month in 2019.
+The subsequent long lines, staff shortages, and flight delays were felt by travelers all across the country.
+The American government reached an agreement and the government re-opened so those ridiculous delays won’t be commonplace any longer.

-There will be flights delayed at major US airports throughout the weekend and these delays will impact travelers all across the country.
+However, this weekend there will be flights delayed at major US airports throughout the holiday because of the weather that is already affecting flights all over the country.
+These delays will continue to impact travelers all across the country.
 Air travel has a ripple effect, and a few flight delays in one part of the country can make a difference to travelers on the opposite side of the nation.

 So what do you do when your flight is delayed?
 How do you cope with grace and not act like a monkey towards the people around you (cause I know sometimes you want to lash out at people when you are stressed, right)?